drodil/backstage-plugin-qeta/CONTRIBUTING.md

 git checkout -b new-feature
 ```

-Make your changes, then ensure that `yarn lint` and `yarn test` still pass.
+Make your changes, then ensure that `yarn lint`, `yarn tsc` and `yarn test` still pass.
 If you're satisfied with your changes, push them to your fork.

 Also remember to run database changes against a postgres instance.
 The instance can reside inside docker image or on local
 machine.